AdamISZ/electrum-joinmarket-plugin/README.md

 9. `sudo cp -r joinmarket /usr/lib/python2.7/dist-packages/electrum_plugins/.`
 10. `sudo chmod 755 /usr/lib/python2.7/dist-packages/electrum_plugins/joinmarket`
 11. `sudo chmod 644 /usr/lib/python2.7/dist-packages/electrum_plugins/joinmarket/*.py`
-12. Change [this line](https://github.com/spesmilo/electrum/blob/2.6.3/lib/wallet.py#L1194) in `/usr/lib/python2.7/dist-packages/electrum/wallet.py` from `txin = tx.inputs[i]` to `txin = tx.inputs()[i]` (needs sudo to edit file)
+12. `sudo gedit /usr/lib/python2.7/dist-packages/electrum/wallet.py` .
+In the editor, change line 1194 from `txin = tx.inputs[i]` to `txin = tx.inputs()[i]`.
+Save and close the file after you've edited it.

-Then run `electrum` from anywhere, and enable the plugin via Tools->Plugins->Joinmarket.

-The final step is the same bugfix as mentioned above.
-The first few steps (after the update) are to locally install the dependencies for joinmarket_core and the sudo edits towards the end are to manually install the joinmarket plugin into the plugin directory for the already-installed Electrum 2.6.3 (the chmods are needed otherwise Electrum can't read it while running as `amnesia`).
+Then run `electrum` from anywhere, for example from the Applications "start menu" in Internet/Electrum Bitcoin Wallet.It might complain that persistence is disabled, but as long as you make sure you do not lose your 13 word recovery phrase, that does not matter, you can still continue.
+The joinmarket-plugin can be enabled in Electrum via Tools->Plugins->Joinmarket.
+Also click on "settings" near the joinmarket plugin and tick the "socks5" checkbox, so that it is active.

+Now you will see a new tab "Joinmarket" in Electrum and can use this to send funds more privately.

 ### MacOS and Windows